elisaado/somtoday-api-docs/README.md

 | scope         | Body | openid                               |
 | client_id     | Body | D50E0C06-32D1-4B41-A137-A9A850C892C2 |

 `redirect_uri` is the link redirected to after the user logged in.
-(Must be the same as in the login link and one of the by the SSO specified values)
+(Must be the same as in the login link and one of the by the SSO provider specified values)
 `code_verifier` is the string that was encoded and send in the login link.
 (Must be the same as in the login link when encoded using the method specified in the login link)
 `code` is the code that has been send to the redirect uri.